taniwallach/xblock-sdk/README.rst

 #.
 Run just unit tests via tox::

     $ tox

-(Docker users should run tox inside a bash shell in the running container.
-Start the shell using "docker container exec -it xblock-sdk_xblock_sdk_1 bash")

 For each supported version of Django (currently 1.8 and 1.11) this will run: